Bridge Deck Surface Preparation Using High Pressure Water

 - The supervisor shall meet daily with the owner’s authorized engineer and examine the work performed during the previous shift.
 The work shall be either approved or if the cleaning is not satisfactory the area shall be re-cleaned immediately.

 High Pressure Water Cleaning Equipment

 - Cleaning shall be performed with engineer approved high-pressure water equipment.
-The equipment shall be capable of maintaining 36,000-psi water pressure at a minimum flow rate of 16 gpm.
 The equipment shall be capable of cleaning a minimum of 10,000 square feet per hour under normal operation.
 It shall be mobile and contain a minimum 4,000-gallon water tank thus allowing for continuous operation.
-The cleaning head shall contain a minimum of 28 nozzles.
-The cleaning head shall be capable of rotating at a minimum of 1,500 rpm to ensure uniform cleaning.
 The equipment shall be capable of cleaning within three inches of vertical surfaces such as curbs and barriers.

 - The equipment shall be capable of cleaning the deck surface and all cracks to thoroughly remove all dust, dirt, oil, wax, curing compounds, efflorescence, laitance and other foreign materials without causing damage to the surface by etching or exposing coarse aggregate.

-- The wet vacuum system shall be capable of vacuuming the surface and removing all water and debris at the rate of 10,000 so/hr.
+- The wet vacuum system shall be capable of vacuuming the surface and removing all water and debris at the rate of 10,000 sq/hr.

 - All equipment shall be safe and meet applicable OSHA requirements.

 Testing and Acceptance of the High Pressure Cleaning Equipment